 Popular BLM and Public Lands Camping Areas:

-Having been to Moab twice myself, I can say that Moab has quite an eclectic list of places to eat and imbibe.
-You can find everything from Mexican and Italian to simple sandwiches and brews.
+I can say that Moab has quite an eclectic list of places to eat and imbibe.
+You can find everything from Mexican and Italian to simple sandwiches, burgers and brews.

 Since we’re not partial to any particular cuisine, it would be difficult for us to pick out a favorite restaurant.
-However, we’ve enjoyed chowing down at a few of them during our stays in Moab.
+However, we’ve enjoyed chowing down at a few restaurants in Moab.

 Since there’s way too many to list (we don’t want to leave any out!), check out TripAdvisor’s Top 10 Best Restaurants in Moab.
 But they don’t just stop at 10.
 There’s actually over 50 restaurants, cafes and hole-in-the-wall eats including a few fast food restaurants to satisfy every palette.